Downhill (1927 film): Preservation status and home media

 A fully tinted restoration of Downhill was completed in 2012 as part of the BFI's £2 million Save the Hitchcock 9 project to restore all of Hitchcock's surviving silent films.

 Downhill has been heavily bootlegged on home video.
 However, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand from Network Distributing in the UK, The Criterion Collection in the U.S., and many others.

-At the end of 2022, Downhill entered the public domain in the United States.
+In 2022, Downhill entered the public domain in the United States.